Donders-Institute/bidscoin/docs/preparation.rst

 rawmapper
 ^^^^^^^^^

 Another command-line utility that can be helpful in organizing your source data is ``rawmapper``.
-This utility can show you the overview (map) of all the values of DICOM-fields of interest in your data-set and, optionally, use these fields to rename your source data sub-folders (this can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders).
+This utility can show you an overview (map) of all the values of DICOM-fields of interest in your data-set and, optionally, use these fields to rename your source data sub-folders.
+The latter option can be handy e.g. if you manually entered subject-identifiers as [Additional info] at the scanner console and you want to use these to rename your subject folders.

 ::